signalogic/SigSRF_SDK/README.md

 Host is the default.
 VM should only be selected when (i) platform acceleration is in use, for example a coCPU card, DPDK, GPU board inference, etc. <sup>[1]</sup> and (ii) you are not running in a container.
 Host is valid for containers, VMs, bare-metal, or cloud compute instances.
 After choosing a platform, the script will next prompt for an install option:

-    1) Install EdgeStream and SigSRF Software
+    1) Install Mediashark™ and SigSRF Software
-    2) Install EdgeStream and SigSRF Software with ASR Option
+    2) Install Mediashark™ and SigSRF Software with ASR Option
-    3) Install EdgeStream and SigSRF Software with coCPU Option
+    3) Install Mediashark™ and SigSRF Software with coCPU Option
-    4) Uninstall EdgeStream and SigSRF Software
+    4) Uninstall Mediashark™ and SigSRF Software
-    5) Check / Verify EdgeStream and SigSRF Software Install
+    5) Check / Verify Mediashark™ and SigSRF Software Install
     6) Exit
     Please select install operation to perform [1-6]:

 If operations 1) thru 3) are selected, the script will prompt for an install path:

-    Enter the path for EdgeStream and SigSRF software installation:
+    Enter the path for Mediashark™ and SigSRF software installation:

 If no path is entered the default path is /usr/local. <i>Do not enter a path such as "Signalogic" or "/home/Signalogic"</i> as during the install a "Signalogic" symlink is created for the base install folder, which would conflict.
 Here are a few possible install path examples: